SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Navigating
 ~~~~~~~~~~

-The first thing you'll want to do with WebDriver is navigate to a page.
-The
+The first thing you're likely to want to do with WebDriver is navigate to a page.
-normal way to do this is by calling "get":
+The normal way to do this is by calling "get":

 .. code-block:: java